zephyrproject-rtos/zephyr/doc/index.rst

    **Welcome to the Zephyr Project's documentation for the main tree under development** (version |version|).

-.. only:: html

 Use the version selection menu on the left to view documentation for a specific version of Zephyr.

 For information about the changes and additions for releases, please consult the published :ref:`zephyr_release_notes` documentation.

 The Zephyr OS is provided under the `Apache 2.0 license`_ (as found in the LICENSE file in the project's `GitHub repo`_).
 The Zephyr OS also imports or reuses packages, scripts, and other files that use other licensing, as described in :ref:`Zephyr_Licensing`.

 .. raw:: html